Marius Constantin

-Marius Marcel Constantin (born 25 October 1984) is a Romanian professional footballer who plays as a centre-back for Liga I team FC Argeș Pitești, which he captains.
+Marius Marcel Constantin (born 25 October 1984) is a Romanian former professional footballer who played as a centre-back.

 Club career

 Rapid București

-Constantin was transferred to Rapid from FC Brașov in 2004.
+Constantin was transferred to Rapid București from FC Brașov in 2004.

 Vaslui

 On 31 August 2011, Constantin started training with Liga I club, SC Vaslui, and on 8 September he signed a three-year contract with the Moldavian team.
 Three days later, Constantin made his competitive debut for Vaslui, in a 3–1 home win against Dinamo București.

 On 13 July 2012, Constantin signed for four years with Rapid.

 In July 2014, ASA Târgu Mureș announced they reached an agreement to sign Constantin for a season.

 International career

-Marius Constantin played four games for Romania, making his international debut on 27 May 2004, when he came as a substitute and replaced Mirel Rădoi in the 82nd minute of a friendly which ended with a 1–0 loss against Ireland.
+Constantin played four games for Romania, making his international debut on 27 May 2004, when he came as a substitute and replaced Mirel Rădoi in the 82nd minute of a friendly which ended with a 1–0 loss against Ireland.
 In 2007 he played in a friendly against Germany which ended with a 3–1 loss and in a Euro 2008 qualification match against Albania which ended with a 6–1 victory.
 Constantin's last appearance for the national team was on 12 August 2009 in a friendly which ended with a 1–0 victory against Hungary.

-On 25 March 2008 he was decorated by the president of Romania, Traian Băsescu for the results on Qualifying to EURO 2008 and qualification to UEFA Euro 2008 Group C with Medalia "Meritul Sportiv" — (The Medal "The Sportive Merit") class III.
+On 25 March 2008, he was decorated by the president of Romania, Traian Băsescu for the results on Qualifying to EURO 2008 and qualification to UEFA Euro 2008 Group C with Medalia "Meritul Sportiv" — (The Medal "The Sportive Merit") class III.